alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This method focuses only on users who did not reach the completion page within the selected date range.

 Users who return after the date range to complete will still be counted here as non-completing.
-Extending the date range can reduce this effect, but it does not remove it entirely.
+Extending the date range can reduce this effect, but not remove it entirely.

 An "Exit" is recorded when a session ends on a page.
-This does not necessarily mean the user has permanently abandoned the journey.
-Users who pause and return later will still generate exits in earlier sessions.
+This does not necessarily mean the user has permanently abandoned the journey - users who pause and return later still generate exits in their earlier sessions.

 GA4 does not provide a built-in "exit rate" metric.
 You can estimate it with: